Skip to main content

 The court will not consider late filed pleadings, declarations or exhibits.

-Dept. 7 permits exhibits to declarations or memoranda to exceed 10 pages.
-However, exhibits exceeding 10 pages must have specific pages of the exhibits that the party would like the court to consider pin cited in the declaration or memoranda.
+Department 7 permits exhibits to declarations or memoranda to exceed 10 pages without leave of court.
+However, exhibits exceeding 10 pages must have (1) an exhibit list and (2) specific pages of the exhibits that the party would like the court to consider pin cited in the declaration or memoranda.
 Pages of the exhibits not pin cited in the declaration or memoranda may not be considered by the court.

 If AI is used to prepare any filings in any way (including for legal research), that fact must be disclosed in the filing itself.